Should You Buy Warren Buffett's Favorite Oil Stock at Its 52-Week Low?

 Why Occidental Is Buffett’s Favorite Oil Stock

-Buffett started buying OXY stock in 2019, ramping up in 2022 to 2023, and spending $1.5 billion more in 2024.
+Buffett started buying OXY stock in 2019, ramping up from 2022 to 2023, and spending $1.5 billion more in 2024.
 He bought the stock on five different occasions in just one week to close out the year.
-It brought his stake to just under $13 billion at today’s price.
+This brought his stake to just under $13 billion at today’s price.

 Buffett loves Occidental’s low-cost oil production in the Permian Basin, its $18.5 billion acquisition of CrownRock in 2024 (boosting output to 1.34 million barrels daily), and its focus on carbon capture tech, like the STRATOS project, set to launch later in 2025.